 Benefit Realisation / Return on Investment - Delivery of the expected benefits from the Ambulance Telehealth Programme is overseen by the Enabling Technology Programme Board.
 Benefits include lower like for like costs, improved electronic Patient Record completion rates and data quality.
-A benefits realisation strategy is in place and each project has a benefits management plan is in place.
+A benefits realisation strategy is in place and each project has a benefits management plan in place.
 Delivery of key benefits is actively progressed by the Programme Business Change Manager.

-Doc: TCTTP and Quality Improvement Page 15 Author: Executive Directors Date: 2019-05-29 Version 1.0 Review Date: July 2019
+Doc: 2019-09-25 Item 05 Towards 2020 TCTTP and Quality Improvement Page 19 Author: Executive Directors Date: 2019-09-25 Version 1.0 Review Date: Nov 2019